Quantity: 1 available

 Interiors of bowls contain raised vertical “ridging”-like enhancements just below the rims, and edges are scalloped

-Now, whether or not Ms. Adda Bartow was a professional factory-employed china painting artist/painter of her time, or simply one of the more adept and artistically inclined "ladies" of the day is uncertain, but her magnificent talent is undeniable as evinced by the imagery below which, though it does afford some notion of just how glorious these dishes actually are, it in no way comes close to doing these fabulous bowls justice in depicting their breathtakingly aesthetic appeal!
+Now, whether or not Ms. Adda Bartow was a professional factory-employed china painting artist/painter of her time, or simply one of the more adept and artistically inclined "ladies of gentility" of the day is uncertain, but her magnificent talent is undeniable as evinced by the imagery of this dishware set which, though the photos do afford some notion of just how glorious these dishes actually are, they in no way comes close to doing these fabulous bowls justice in truly depicting their breathtakingly aesthetic appeal!

 Special Attributes: Original, rare, one-of-a-kind set